BIOP/ijp-imagetoatlas/create_qupath_dataset.md

 ---

 You are done for now on the QuPath side.
-You can let QuPath open while performing Fiji's part of the workflow.
+You can let QuPath open while performing the rest of the workflow.

 ---